Inside Train Photography.

-Inside train photography makes me notice how people tend to behave differently when they are ten thousand miles away from home.
+Inside train photography makes me notice how people tend to behave differently when they are miles away from home.

-Besides, I’ve also become aware of how people socialise more easily when they spend time travelling for pleasure.
+I’ve also noticed how people socialise more easily when they spend time travelling for pleasure.

 I’ve always liked inside train photography in Europe, but since I’ve lived in Bangkok for the last decade I’ve taken a lot of photos on trains in Southeast Asia, and you know what?
 I really love it.

-The following is a photo series that I captured during a train ride from Bangkok to Kanchanaburi in Thailand.
+The following is a photo series that I captured during a ride from Bangkok to Kanchanaburi in Thailand.
 It takes between 2 and 3 hours.
 Sometimes 4.